firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

 https://aws.amazon.com/batch/

-Domain
-Technology
- # question 23
-Skipped
-Which of the following are the advantages of using the AWS Cloud?
+ # question 23 Which of the following are the advantages of using the AWS Cloud?
 (Select TWO)

-Trade operational expense for capital expense
+1. Trade operational expense for capital expense

-Limited scaling
+2. Limited scaling

-Correct selection
-Stop guessing about capacity
+3. Stop guessing about capacity

-Correct selection
-Increase speed and agility
+4. Increase speed and agility

-AWS is responsible for security in the cloud
+5. AWS is responsible for security in the cloud

 Overall explanation
-Correct options:
+### Correct options: 3,4

 Increase speed and agility